tgaff/suminchat/README.markdown

 ##

 ## Front-end
-jquery, and it's pretty messy at that ;-/
+Jquery, and it's pretty darn messy at that ;-/
+CSS was also borrowed from a Firebase sample project: https://github.com/firebase/examples under MIT license.

 ## Data
 Firebase

+## Server
+node / connect

 ## Authentication
 Authentication is provided by Google's OAuth.